Geography of Illinois: Northern Illinois

 Northern Illinois is dominated by the Chicago metropolitan area, including the city of Chicago, its suburbs, and the adjoining exurban area into which the metropolis is expanding.
 The "collar counties" are the five counties that surround the centrally located Cook County in the Chicago metropolitan area: DuPage County, Kane County, Lake County, McHenry County, and Will County.
 The term "Chicagoland" is sometimes used to describe the metro area, including Chicago, its suburbs within Cook County, and the so-called collar counties.
 The term is said to have been coined by Chicago Tribune publisher Robert R. McCormick.
 The Chicagoland Chamber of Commerce defines it as all of Cook, and DuPage, Kane, Lake, McHenry and Will counties.
 The region is cosmopolitan, densely populated, industrialized, and settled by a wide variety of ethnic groups.
 As defined by the federal government, the Chicago Metropolitan Area includes two counties in Indiana, two counties in Wisconsin, and the following 11 counties in Illinois: Cook, DeKalb, DuPage, Grundy, Kane, Kankakee, Kendall, Lake, LaSalle, McHenry, and Will counties.

 The Rockford Metropolitan Area is north-central near Wisconsin, on the Rock River.
 The Quad Cities Metropolitan Area is on both sides of the Mississippi River separating Illinois from Iowa.
 The Illinois side includes Henry County, Mercer County, and Rock Island County.

 In extreme northwestern Illinois the Driftless Zone, a region of unglaciated and therefore higher and more rugged topography, occupies a small part of the state.
 Charles Mound, located in this region, is the state's highest elevation above sea level.

 Central Illinois

 Southward and westward, the second major division is Central Illinois, an area of mostly flat prairie with the exception of areas along the Illinois and Mississippi rivers that are steeped in hills and bluffs hanging high above the rivers providing commanding views for miles.
-The western section (west of the Illinois River) was originally part of the Military Tract of 1812 and forms the distinctive western bulge of state.
+The western section (west of the Illinois River) was originally part of the Military Tract of 1812 and forms the distinctive western bulge of the state.
 Central Illinois is characterized by small towns and mid-sized cities.
 Agriculture, particularly corn and soybeans, figures prominently.
 Major cities include Peoria, and Springfield (the state capital).
 The Champaign-Urbana Metropolitan Area is located in the central region of the state and is composed of Champaign, Ford, and Piatt counties.